robertofrz/solo-dev/README.md

 - Internationalization (i18n)

 License

 This project is licensed under the MIT License.
-(Include the LICENSE file in the project root.)

 Contributing

 Pull requests are welcome.
 For major changes, open an issue first to discuss what you’d like to change.

 This document is also available in [Português 🇧🇷](./README.pt.md)